Infrastructure / Geotechnical

 More Details about Our Geotechnical Systems

-The versatility of our platforms allows them to be customized for each application.
+The versatility of our data-acquisition systems allows them to be customized for each application.
 We offer a range of platforms, from the most basic device with just a few channels to expandable platforms that measure hundreds of channels.
 Scan rates can be programmed from once every few hours to 10,000 times per second, depending on the model.
 Measurement types, processing algorithms, and recording intervals are also programmable.

-The low power drain typically allows our platforms to be powered by solar panels and batteries.
+The low power drain typically allows our systems to be powered by solar panels and batteries.
 If 110/220-Vac power or external 12-Vdc batteries are available, you can use those as well.
 Nonvolatile data storage and a battery-backed clock ensure data capture and integrity.

 Sensors Used for Geotechnical Measurements